-If it isn’t already hard enough, many high ranking pet insurance review or comparison sites accept payments from the very companies they review.
-Here are quotes from three leading sites.
+If it isn’t already hard enough, most high ranking pet insurance review or comparison sites accept payments from the companies they review.

-How do you decide which one is best for your pet?
+Here Dr Andrew explains each of the options you face when choosing pet insurance and helps you decide what’s best for you.
 If you’re not even sure you want insurance, visit this page to find out the benefits of pet cover.

 The excess is the amount you pay before insurance starts.
 A low excess will be good for frequent vet visits, whereas a high excess will mean many simple visits aren’t worth claiming but your premium will be cheaper.
 I personally would choose a high excess as (for me) it’s only the big stuff I need to insure against.